ScottTodd/scotttodd.github.io/pages/about.md

 I build cool things in Seattle!

 I enjoy graphics programming, building developer tools, data visualization, interaction design, and game development.
-I've also worked on compilers for machine learning deployment.
+I've also worked on open source compilers and libraries for machine learning deployment.

-I graduated from <a href="http://www.rpi.edu/">Rensselaer</a> (RPI), where I studied <a href="https://science.rpi.edu/computer-science">Computer Science</a> and <a href="https://hass.rpi.edu/games-and-simulation-arts-and-sciences">Games and Simulation Arts & Sciences</a>.
+I graduated from <a href="http://www.rpi.edu/">Rensselaer Polytechnic Institute</a> (RPI), where I studied <a href="https://science.rpi.edu/computer-science">Computer Science</a> and <a href="https://hass.rpi.edu/games-and-simulation-arts-and-sciences">Games and Simulation Arts & Sciences</a>.

 <br>
 <hr>